docupike/docs/docs/admin/custom-categories.md

 Each custom category will have a unique `Constant` to identify the Category.
 Custom Categories must be [assigned to a Class](link to classes) to be displayed there.

-## Single or Multi value categories
+## Single or Multi value Categories

 If you wish to use attributes which are unique in their combination, the configuration as `Single value` category will be sufficient.
 If you want to use the values multiple times, you will need a `Multi value` category.
 This way it is possible to save multiple entries in one category.